 How can I produce an effective evaluative essay?

-This is the second of four lessons about Evaluative Essays.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of four chapters about Evaluative Essays.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of effective academic writing

 – Outline three key features of an effective evaluative essay

 – Provide six criterion for evaluating a theory